armory/documentation/_spinnaker_install_admin_guides/clouddriver-sql.md

 After waiting a few minutes (from 2 to 10 minutes depending on how many accounts are connected), we'll update Spinnaker to use MySQL but remain aware of task statuses in Redis.

-We're deploying Spinnaker with the following configuration in `clouddriver-local.yml`:
+We're deploying Spinnaker with the following configuration in `SpinnakerService` manifest under the key `spec.spinnakerConfig.profiles.clouddriver` if using the Operator, or in `clouddriver-local.yml` if using Halyard:

 ```yaml
 sql: